 What Is A Child Arrangements Order?

-Child Arrangement Orders replaced Residence and Contact Order in 2014.
+Child Arrangement Orders and related matters are made under s8 of The Children Act.
 A family court judge examines all relevant issues and circumstances and sets out living arrangements for children when their parents or guardians are unable to reach agreement.
-There are four types of order:
+The types of order available are:

-• Prohibited Steps – stipulates that certain things cannot be done.
-These are commonly used to prevent a child being removed from the country.
+• Prohibited StepsOrders– stipulating that certain things cannot be done.
+These are commonly used to prevent a child being removed from the country

 Is A Court Order Necessary?

 Parents and guardians only use the court when they cannot agree child living arrangements between themselves.
 And a mediation meeting (MIAM) is required before any court application.
-If you do reach agreement before court it is advisable to get a solicitor to draft a consent order for the court to approve.
+If you do reach agreement before court, it is advisable to get a solicitor to draft a Consent Order for the court to approve.

 Who Can Apply For A Child Arrangements Order?

-• The child’s feelings
+• The child’s feelings and wishes, taking into account age and understanding

 • Educational and emotional needs